June 01, 2025

 Accidents involving overloaded trucks often include more than one responsible party.

 - Truck Drivers – Drivers must know how much their vehicle weighs.
-Ignoring tractor trailer weight limits or skipping weigh stations can make them responsible for the crash.
+Ignoring tractor-trailer weight limits or skipping weigh stations can make them responsible for the crash.

 - Trucking Companies – Trucking company accountability is a major issue.
 Companies may push drivers to haul extra weight to save money.
 When that happens, they can be liable for the damage caused.